vue-pdf-viewer/starter-vpv-vitepress/README.md

 ---

 Thank you for using Vue PDF Viewer!
-We hope this toolkit helps you build amazing Nuxt applications.
+We hope this toolkit helps you build amazing VitePress applications.
 If you have any questions or need further assistance on this example, please feel free to open an issue.
 Happy coding!